dnsimple/dnsimple-support/content/articles/dkim-record.markdown

 ## Setting up DKIM

 DKIM requires the addition of public keys into your DNS zone.
 The key is often provided to you by the organization that is sending your email, for example [SendGrid](https://sendgrid.com/docs/Glossary/dkim.html), [Postmark](http://support.postmarkapp.com/customer/portal/articles/64739-what-is-dkim-), or [Google Apps](https://support.google.com/a/answer/174124?hl=en).
-The key will either be inserted directly into your zone as a TXT record, or it will be a CNAME pointing to the key in your provider's DNS.
+You'll either insert the key directly into your zone as a TXT record, or it will be a CNAME pointing to the key in your provider's DNS.

-If you're given a string representing the DKIM, it will usually look something like this:
+If you're given a string representing the DKIM, it usually looks something like this:

     k=rsa; t=s; p=MIGfMA0GCSqGSIb3DQEBAQUAA4GNADCBiQKBgQDGMjj8MVaESl30KSPYdLaEreSYzvOVh15u9YKAmTLgk1ecr4BCRq3Vkg3Xa2QrEQWbIvQj9FNqBYOr3XIczzU8gkK5Kh42P4C3DgNiBvlNNk2BlA5ITN/EvVAn/ImjoGq5IrcO+hAj2iSAozYTEpJAKe0NTrj49CIkj5JI6ibyJwIDAQAB

-This should be inserted into a TXT record.
-You can do this by following the instructions for [creating a record](/articles/record-editor/#create-a-record), selecting TXT as the record type, and entering the string you were given in the Content field.
+Insert this into a TXT record.
+Do this by following the instructions for [creating a record](/articles/record-editor/#create-a-record), selecting TXT as the record type, and entering the string you were given into the Content field.

-Your provider will also give you a specific subdomain to use, usually something like this:
+Your provider will also give you a specific subdomain to use, usually something like:

     something._domainkey

-You will enter this subdomain in the "Name" field.
+Enter this subdomain in the "Name" field.

 If your provider gives you a fully-qualified name that ends with your domain name, DO NOT include your domain name in the "Name" field when you add the TXT record.
 If you're given `pm._domainkey.yourdomain.com`, only enter `pm._domainkey` in the "Name" field.